 It’s about damn time we got a good news story out of Kings Cross.
 All the closures and silent nights have been a downer, but maybe 2016 can be the year our original party district gets back in the game.
 Certainly the addition of a cosy, timber lined cocktail bar that keeps the kitchen open late is a positive sign of things to come.

 Is the awkwardly narrow entrance to Jangling Jacks giving you flashbacks?
 It’s because the space used to house Bootleg Bar.
-But now you’ll be shimmying down along the bar to snake one of the tables up the back for rounds of fragrant, spicy Trinidad Sours and plates of fried chicken, not brunch.
+But now you’ll be shimmying down along the bar to snake one of the tables up the back for rounds of fragrant, spicy Trinidad Sours and a burger, not brunch.

 If that sense of déjà vu is persisting, it’s probably because Jon Ruttan, who owns the bar with his partner, Orlan Erin Raleigh, was previously the owner of Mojo Record Bar.
-That’s why all the Mile Davis, Muddy Waters and Television memorabilia on the walls and the playlist of Van Morrison, Sam Cook and the Coasters is making you feel so at home.
+That’s why all the Miles Davis, Muddy Waters and Television memorabilia on the walls and the playlist of Van Morrison, Sam Cooke and the Coasters is making you feel so at home.